See the world through the eyes of Black Hills artists

 Submit your artwork to the Gallery

-Artists of the Black Hills are invited to submit an application with three photos of their work and a brief artist statement to [email protected].
-During the jurying process, the Gallery Committee will assess applicants based on the quality of work submitted and the needs of the gallery in terms of aesthetic balance and diversity.
+During our annual Call for Artists, artists of the Black Hills are invited to submit an application with three photos of their work and a brief artist statement to [email protected].
+During the jurying process, the Exhibits Committee will assess applicants based on the quality of work submitted and the needs of the gallery in terms of aesthetic balance and diversity.

 Click on an artist name below to be taken to their bio.

 Michael Baum is a South Dakota native who, over the last twenty years, has focused much of his time exploring the mountain ranges of California, Wyoming, Montana, Washington, and Alaska.
 His interactions with nature and the wilderness became the impetus for his graduate studies in fine art, which he completed at Washington State University with an emphasis on drawing and printmaking.